AmoebeLabs/swiss-army-knife-card-manual/docs/tools/entity-barchart-tool.md

 # The Entity History tool
 [:octicons-tag-24: 1.0.0][entity-history-tool support]

-The Entity Barchart (sparkline) tool displays some history of an Home Assistant Entity History.
+The Entity History tool is a horizontal or vertical bar chart (sparkline) and displayes some history of an Home Assistant Entity.
 It is a basic chart, more of a sparkline with only display functionality.

 <svg viewBox="-250 50 500 150" xmlns="http://www.w3.org/2000/svg" width="300px">